• Skip to main content

 Where can I find more information about homeschooling in Pennsylvania?

 The best resource is to read the law on the Pennsylvania Department of Education’s website.
-This will always reflect the most up to date information, and any changes to requirements that will impact your family.
+This will always reflect the most up-to-date information, and any changes to requirements that will impact your family.

 Do you have more questions about homeschooling?